Alma Thomas, Atmospheric Effects I, 1970, acrylic and pencil on paper, 56.3 x 77.0 cm.

 FIT's History of Art Department offers courses on the arts of Europe, Asia, the Americas, Africa, and the Pacific Islands.
 You can study art from the prehistoric to the postmodern, as well as the specific histories of architecture, costume and fashion, industrial design, photography, and textiles.

-In the international art capital that is New York City, an array of world-class museums and galleries become your extended campus.
+By studying in New York City, its world-class museums and galleries become your extended campus.
 With your professors and classmates and on your own, you will develop an in-depth understanding of what you see in the city's great institutions and in the latest contemporary art galleries.

 We offer a two-year Bachelor of Science program in Art History and Museum Professions that draws on the strengths of our faculty across the campus.